LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/code.md

     ////////////////////////////////////////////////////////////////////////////
     // Props/Fields
-    // Compile database and form fields to be handled as object entries;
+    // Compile database and form fields to be handled as object entries, and
-    // sanitize; add to structured object
+    // add to structured object
     ////////////////////////////////////////////////////////////////////////////

     const appKey = app.id;